bernetech/python_samples/README.md

 # python_samples
-These are Python examples, including for Google's foobar challenge.
+These are Python examples, including Google's foobar challenge and the Spotify API.